hxrda/Information-security-course/h1-Should Tero wear a helmet?.md

 ### **Company description**

-    -HeliX is a personal/consumer genomics and biotechnology company based in Finland.
+    -HeliX is a personal/consumer genomics and biotechnology company based in USA.
 The company provides direct-to-consumer DNA testing to generate reports relating to a customer’s ancestry and genetic predispositions to health -related topics.
 The customers provide a saliva sample in exchange for a personalized report and choose whether they want their data kept strictly private or be used anonymized in scientific research.
     Focusing on security and privacy, HeliX states that customer genetic data is protected and used ethically.

 ### 1. What are we working on?

+o	Key assets (most important ones):

+    - Data/ Information:
+        - Customer genetic data (raw genetic sequence data, DNA test results)
+        - Customer accounts, authentication data & personally identifiable information – PII (credentials, names, addresses, contact details, payment data)
+        - Genetic reports generated for consumers & anonymized datasets sold to partnered research institutions or biotech/pharma companies.
+    - Infrastructure for data acquisition & data processing
+        - Customer- and business-facing platforms & APIs for data acquisition, access, reports and purchases
+        - Computing resources, data pipelines, data storage and database
+        - Physical facilities for biobanking (biosample storage & processing)
+    - Reputation
+        - Customer trust & public perception (data security, privacy, ethics)
+        - Brand credibility in the industry - data validity
+        - Regulatory & legal compliance nationally and internationally (GDPR, HIPAA, FDA & other relevant regulators)
+    - Financial
+        - Revenue from product sales
+        - Licensing & data-sharing agreements with partnered companies
+        - Investments and funding
+    - Business continuity

+o	How does security support business:

+    - Handling genetic and customer personal data securely builds customer trust and helps increase customer base retention
+    - Data anonymization allows to sell/share data with partnered companies while complying with regulations to protect customer data privacy
+    - Legal and regulatory compliance prevent legal liabilities
+    - Implementing best security practices and controls prevent breaches targeting data and company reputation

+o	What must be done to serve/retain customers – Business continuity:

+    - Transparency – Clear terms of service on how customer data is used, transparency of payment methods and terms
+    - Results validity – Providing accurate and high-quality reports or datasets, backed with proper scientific and medical techniques, tools and methods both to individual consumers and partnered companies
+    - Data control – Providing the customers the option to opt in or out of research and manage requests for data sharing or removal
+    - Data privacy and security ensurance – Ensuring customerbiosamples and data is kept private, securely stored, processed, and proactively protected against security breaches
+    - All of the abovementioned points contribute to company reputation both among individual consumers and partnered companies/ institutions (research, biotech/pharma…)

+o	Diagram of company systems:

+    -(x)

 ### 2. What can go wrong?